 Paying for Postage

-Pitney Bowes offers options to help simplify paying for your postage and shipping expenses, including bill-me-later options that provide monthly billing statements to trigger payments, and prepaid options that enable you to pay for expenses ahead of time.
+Pitney Bowes offers different ways you can pay for your postage and shipping expenses, including bill-me-later options that provide monthly billing statements to trigger payments, and prepaid options that enable you to pay for expenses ahead of time.